 Stuff them firmly with Poly-fill stuffing material.
 Note: fill the tip of the claw before stuff it fully.

-Pin the claws together as shown in the picture and sew according to the red zig-zag lines.
+Pin the claws together as shown in the picture and hand-stitch according to the red zig-zag lines.

-Note that the claws of the sock sloth are arched.
-In order to make sure that the claws are arched in the correct way before your insert them into the opening of the legs and sew (next instruction), check this: with the body and legs piece still at wrong-side out position, and, with back facing upward, place the arched claws on the leg with claw-tip arching up (like an upright bowl).
+Take note that the claws of the sock sloth are arched.
+In order to make sure that the claws are arched in the correct way before you insert them into the opening of the legs and sew (next instruction), check this: with the body and legs piece still at wrong-side out position, and, with back facing upward, place the arched claws on the leg with claw-tip arching up (like an upright bowl).

-Take the claws and insert into the opening of the leg, align and sew to join the claws to the leg.
+Insert the claws into the opening of the leg, align and sew to join the claws to the leg.
 Repeat these 2 steps to the other leg.